-- This feature generates a Station Message Detail Recording (SMDR) call record (→ 1.16.1 SMDR (Station Message Detail Recording)), restarts the call timer, inserts a pause, and checks the Toll Restriction (TRS) level (\rightarrow 1.17.6 TRS (Toll Restriction)) again. - The Terminate feature will be performed when pressing the FLASH/RECALL button regardless of the mode that the FLASH/RECALL button has been set to, in the following situations: - When a call is made using ARS. (\rightarrow 1.1.3 ARS (Automatic Route Selection)) - When a CO line call is made with the INTERCOM button. - When a CO line call is made with an Incoming Call Distribution (ICD) group button.
+- This feature generates a Station Message Detail Recording (SMDR) call record (→ 1.16.1 SMDR (Station Message Detail Recording)), restarts the call timer, inserts a pause, and checks the Toll Restriction (TRS) level (→ 1.17.5 TRS (Toll Restriction)) again. - The Terminate feature will be performed when pressing the FLASH/RECALL button regardless of the mode that the FLASH/RECALL button has been set to, in the following situations: - When a call is made using ARS. (\rightarrow 1.1.3 ARS (Automatic Route Selection)) - When a CO line call is made with the INTERCOM button. - When a CO line call is made with an Incoming Call Distribution (ICD) group button.

-- 2.7.11 [1-1] Slot-LCO Port-Disconnect Time - 2.7.17 [1-1] Slot-T1 Port (KX-TDA100/KX-TDA200/KX-TDA600 only)-Disconnect Time - 2.10.1 [4-1-1] Wired Extension-Extension Settings-Option 6-Flash Mode during CO Conversation - 2.10.5 [4-1-4] Wired Extension-Flexible Button-Type - 2.10.10 [4-2-1] Portable Station-Extension Settings-Option 6-Flash Mode during CO Conversation - 2.10.13 [4-2-3] Portable Station-Flexible Button-Type - 2.10.17 [4-3] DSS Console-Flexible Button-Type
+2.7.8 [1-1] Slot-LCO Port-Disconnect Time

+2.10.1 [4-1-1] Wired Extension-Extension Settings-Option 6-Flash Mode during CO Conversation

+2.10.8 [4-2-1] Portable Station-Extension Settings-Option 6-Flash Mode during CO Conversation